Uranium: Civilian

 The main use of uranium in the civilian sector is to fuel nuclear power plants.
-One kilogram of uranium-235 can theoretically produce about 20 terajoules of energy (2×10^13 joules), assuming complete fission; as much energy as 1.5 million kilograms (1,500 tonnes) of coal.
+One kilogram of uranium-235 can theoretically produce about 20 terajoules of energy (2×10^13 joules), assuming complete fission; as much energy as 1.5 million kilograms (1,500 metric tonnes) of coal.

 Commercial nuclear power plants use fuel that is typically enriched to around 3% uranium-235.
 The CANDU and Magnox designs are the only commercial reactors capable of using unenriched uranium fuel.
 Fuel used for United States Navy reactors is typically highly enriched in uranium-235 (the exact values are classified).
 In a breeder reactor, uranium-238 can also be converted into plutonium-239 through the following reaction: